khalidhasantahmid/Play-With-React/README.md

 Fun and struggles of learning react from scratch.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Getting Started with Ant Design of React
+## Getting Started with Ant Design of React

-This project Styles will be implemented with [$ npm install antd --save](https://ant.design/).
+This project Styles will be implemented with [Ant Design](https://ant.design/docs/react/use-with-create-react-app).

 ## Available Scripts